Wesleyan-Media-Project/automatic-speech-recognition/README.md

    **NOTE**: If you are receiving the error `gcloud: command not found`, try opening a new terminal window in order to have your changes take effect.

-5. Then, in order to authorize the gcloud CLI using a service account key, run the following command, where `KEY_FILE` is replaced with the full path to your service account key file ([source](https://cloud.google.com/sdk/docs/authorizing#key))
+5. Then, in order to confirm the authorization of the gcloud CLI using a service account key, run the following command, where `KEY_FILE` is replaced with the full path to your service account key file ([source](https://cloud.google.com/sdk/docs/authorizing#key))

    ```bash
    gcloud auth login --cred-file=KEY_FILE
    ```

+   If you're told that the account is already authenticated, then you are good to go, and do not have to overwrite the existing credentials.
    You can double-check the list of accounts whose credentials are stored on the local system using the command:

    ```bash